transparency-dev/witness-network/site/content/participate.md

 Submit your participation request by sending an email to:

-    TODO: participate (at) lists.example.org
+    participate (at) lists.witness-network.org

 Guidelines on what information to include are outlined below.
 Refer to the mailing list [archive][] for inspiration from previous participation requests.

-The maintainers may process requests adhoc outside of the mailing list, e.g., when meeting the community on conferences and in various chat rooms.
+The maintainers may process requests adhoc outside of the mailing list, e.g., when meeting the community on conferences and in various chat rooms like:

+    #witness-network @ OFTC.net
+    #witness-network @ matrix.org
+    #witness-network @ transparency.dev/slack

 [archive]: TODO